Recycling | 1102 MacArthur Blvd. | Grand Prairie, TX 75050 | Phone 972-237-8151 | Fax 972-237-9408 | E-Mail

 Recycling Drop-Off Stations

-For residents who have large amounts of recycling and/or who live in multi-family living communities where no recycling service is provided, the city makes three drop-off sites available:
+For residents who have large amounts of recycling and/or who live in multi-family living communities where no recycling service is provided, the city makes two drop-off sites available:

 |UA Theatres parking lot

 I-20 & Carrier Pkwy.

 510 E Westchester Pkwy.

 (Large recycle containers are located in the front parking lot, closest to Carrier Pkwy.)
 Paper and cardboard only

 (Large recycle containers for public use can be found in the parking lot directly behind the fire station.)

 The location behind Uptown fire Station #1 has a large 40-yard container that is available for recycling the same items that can be recycled at the curb: bottles and jars, plastic bottles and jugs, aluminum cans, steel cans, newspapers, magazines, phone books, junk mail and broken-down boxes.